TomHuynhSG/Vietnamese-Handwriting-Recognition-OCR/README.md

 Here is the structure of the json file containing the labels:
 ![label](https://i.imgur.com/UKzANSI.png)

+Due to the large size of the dataset (>350 MB), the zip file can be downloaded at the google drive link: https://drive.google.com/file/d/1-hAGX91o45NA4nv1XUYw5pMw4jMmhsh5/view?usp=sharing

 ## Architecture

 Ideally, we want to detect text from a text image: